AutodeskGames/stingray-docs/source/stingray_help/get_involved.md

 ## Sell your content

 Millions of members use [Creative Market](http://creativemarket.com) to buy and sell artwork for their creative projects -- including 3D models, textures, and more.
 Why not open your own shop and join them?
-Making money while doing what you love -- what a concept!
+Make money while doing something you love.

 Take a look at the [perks](https://creativemarket.com/sell), and see for yourself what's in it for you.

 And don't forget: all Stingray users will be able to browse and find your stuff right inside the Stingray Editor, using the Creative Market plugin (choose **Window > Creative Market** from the main menu).